prakashvishal93/100xDevs/Week5/Week5.2/README.md

 ## Todo App

-This Project contains a simple todo application.
+This Project contains a simple TODO application.
 It has the following feature -

 - Anyone can create a todo